 It gives time a different, relative value, while the constant time is not affected.

-most of the energy is attracted to mass.
+transformed to mass.
 Black Holes appear when there are

 opposite masses on the rise, creating the longest possible cycle of Night which

-evolves towards and around the point G - a gravity center which has the total
+evolves towards and around the point G - a gravity center which

 There are many smaller day-night cycles within (the evolution of) the Night.